Most Popular Design

 Platypus as Spirit Animal

-Since I’ve been doing more study of shamanic practices than actually practicing lately, some of the following will include interpretations of others who are perhaps currently practicing, and what they have to say about their experiences of Platypus in non-ordinary reality, and I’ll add my experience of Platypus energy in my ordinary reality experience.
+Since I’ve been doing more study of shamanic practices than actual practice, some of the following will include interpretations of others who are perhaps currently practicing, and what they have to say about their experiences of Platypus in non-ordinary reality.
+I’ll add my experience of Platypus energy here in my ordinary reality experience.

 A totem animal is one that represents your particular self and also acts as a guide through life.
 Some believe that you have only one totem animal, while others take a more flexible view and believe that you can have different totems at different points in your life.